efervescencia/mws-restaurant-stage-3/README.md

 If you find a bug in the source code or a mistake in the documentation, you can help us by submitting an issue to our [Waffle Dashboard](https://waffle.io/udacity/mwnd-issues).
 Even better you can submit a Pull Request with a fix :)

+### RUNNING THE APPLICATION

+1.- Is neccesary to enable the data server, so:

+node server

+2.- Is neccesary to enable the web server, so:

+cd app
+python -m SimpleHTTPServer 8000

+3.- Open in navigator the url:   localhost:8000/app